Rightlight6 Room lighting audit

 What belongs on the site

-Rightlight6 should publish pages that improve understanding of room lighting and comfort problems, the audit flow, the methodology, and tightly related symptom pages that naturally support the core product.
+Rightlight6 publishes pages that improve understanding of room lighting and comfort problems, the audit flow, the methodology, and closely related symptom pages that help users get a clearer room read.

 What does not belong

-The site should avoid broad heating, energy, or generic interiors drift unless the topic clearly overlaps with the room-comfort problem the product is built to analyse.
-Random expansion weakens topical focus and trust.
+The site avoids broad heating, energy, or generic interiors drift unless the topic clearly overlaps with the room-comfort problem the audit is built to analyse.
+Random expansion weakens focus and trust.

 How claims should behave

-Claims should stay grounded in visible room evidence, confidence-aware logic, and explicit limitations.
+Claims should stay grounded in visible room evidence, visible confidence logic, and explicit limitations.
 If a claim needs a professional inspection or hidden data to be true, it should not be stated as if the audit can prove it.